 Many of the members are fiction writers and have a different point of view than non-fiction authors.
 As a result, I’ve been exposed to techniques and ideas that were new to me.
 The camaraderie and willingness to share have been beneficial to my growth as a writer.
 Ali and the gang are great supporters and will spur you on to do more, do better, to succeed!

-– Steve Maurer (Maurer Content and Copywriting)
+– Steve Maurer (Maurer Copywriting)

 I’ve got an English Literature degree from Cambridge University (2006) and a Creative & Life Writing Masters from Goldsmiths College, University of London (2010).